 - It’s a fun and easy kitchen project to do with kids.

-🛒 Ingredient Notes
+Ingredient Notes

-This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+This post may contain affiliate links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 - Salt

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

 Before You Start

-Before starting, you’ll need to “ripen” the cream by letting it stand at room temperature for 4 to 6 hours.
+- Before starting, you’ll need to “ripen” the cream by letting it stand at room temperature for 4 to 6 hours.
 During the ripening, it will thicken and become just mildly sour.
 This helps to give the butter a good, rich taste.
 After ripening, cool the cream again in your refrigerator for about an hour.

 Beat the Cream Until the Butter Separates

 - Pour the cream into a large electric mixer bowl.
-Add a few drops of yellow food coloring, if desired.
+Add a few drops of yellow food coloring if desired.
 (I find that four drops are just about right.)

 - Beat at high speed until flecks of butter begin to form.
 This will start to happen when it has passed the “whipped cream” stage.
-Just keep watching and you’ll see it start to separate.
+Just keep watching, and you’ll see it start to separate.

 - Turn the mixer to low speed until the butter separates from the milk.
 Watch to keep the spattering to a minimum.
 Scrape down the sides of the bowl with a spatula as the cream whips.
 You’ll definitely know when it separates.
 All the butter will clump together and mass around the beater or whisk.

 - Once the butter has separated from the milk, strain off the buttermilk.
 The buttermilk is what’s left when the butter separates out from the cream.
 Don’t throw that away, though!
-It’s great for making biscuits or pancakes, or anything that uses buttermilk.
+It’s great for making biscuits or pancakes or anything that uses buttermilk.

 Wash the Butter

-- Now, “wash” the butter either by hand under cold, running water or in the mixer.
+- Now, you’ll “wash” the butter either by hand under cold running water or in the mixer.
 If washing by hand, gather the butter into a mass in your hands and “knead” it very gently under cold running water until the water runs clear.
 You really have to wash out all of the buttermilk that was caught up with the butter.
 It will make your butter go bad much more quickly if you don’t.
+If using the mixer, place the butter back in the bowl and add very cold water, about as much as the amount of buttermilk you poured off.
+Let the mixer run at its lowest speed.
+Pour off the water; repeat until the water poured off is clear.

 - Return the washed butter to the bowl and add a scant tablespoon of salt.
 On the lowest possible speed, mix in the salt.
-Remove the beater(s), scrape off the butter with a spatula.
+Remove the beater(s) and scrape off the butter with a spatula.
 Work out any remaining water with a spatula by pressing the butter against the side of the bowl.
 Be sure to work out as much water as possible.

 - Mold the butter in a butter press or empty it into a container with a tightly fitting lid.

-🍚 How to Store Homemade Butter
+How to Store Homemade Butter

-Use a glass or ceramic jar or container to store the butter as it’s known to absorb flavors and plastic containers tend to have residue.
+Use a glass or ceramic jar or container to store the butter, as it’s known to absorb flavors, and plastic containers tend to have residue.

 The leftover liquid that you poured off is the buttermilk.
 It can be saved for later use as well.
-You’ll just need to store it in a jar with a tight fitting lid.
+You’ll just need to store it in a jar with a tight-fitting lid.
 Store both the butter and buttermilk in the refrigerator.

-🍽️ Serving Suggestions
+Serving Suggestions

-Besides freshly baked bread, homemade butter goes great in all types of recipes from savory to sweet.
+Besides freshly baked bread, homemade butter goes great in all types of recipes, from savory to sweet.
 I recommend trying it in my Champ (Irish Potatoes), Cheese Grits, and on top of my Cheesy Chile Cornbread!

 If you’re looking for a decadent dessert, go with a Mississippi Mud Cake, Saltine Cracker Toffee, or delicious Classic Peanut Brittle.

-❓ Questions About Making Your Own Butter
+Questions About Homemade Butter

 One quart of cream makes about one pound of butter, although it depends on how heavy (fat) the cream is.

-Buttermilk is great for making biscuits or pancakes!
+The buttermilk is great for making biscuits or pancakes!
 It also works well in any recipe that calls for regular milk, such as homemade macaroni and cheese, lazy daisy cake, and more.

-No, you can make butter with cold cream but the flavor will be much richer if you let the cream mellow at room temperature before you begin.
+No, you can make butter with cold cream, but the flavor will be much richer if you let the cream mellow at room temperature before you begin.

-📖 Recipe
+Recipe

 How to Make Homemade Butter